openpublishoperation/devops-learn-pr/docs/learn/agile.md

 ---
 title: Welcome to Agile
-description: What is version control?
-If you're developing code, building websites, or writing documentation, using version control is essential to protect your work. ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: samgu ms.date: 04/04/2017
+description: What is Agile?
+What is Scrum?
+What is Agile Development?
+Learn about Agile principles, methodologies, and applications. ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: samgu ms.date: 01/19/2018
 ---
 # Welcome to Agile